qilinO-o/WABIDB/README.md

 ### wabidb-inspect
 `wabidb-inspect` is an interactive debugger for WebAssembly binaries.
 It can be used for WebAssembly code and WASI applications as well.
 The tool is runtime-independent and relies on instrumentation technique.

-Current features include inspect locals and globals after a specific position of code.
+Current features include inspect locals, globals and backtrace after a specific position of code.

 Basic usage:
 ```shell